spidersouris/GeNRe/README.md

     + **/tests**: contains test sets for each component of the RBS (dependency detection/generation)
 - **/instruction_models**: contains Python scripts used to communicate with Claude 3 Opus' and Mixtral 8x7B's APIs, for comparison with the RBS and fine-tuned models.
 Also contains a config.ini file for configuration purposes
 - **/neural**: contains the IPYNB file used to fine-tune T5 and M2M100 models
-- **/rbs**: contains RBS component Python scripts
+- **/rbs**: contains Python scripts for the RBS (rule-based system) components
     + **/tests**: contains component testing Python scripts (see [Testing](#Testing))

 # Usage

-## RBS

 `pip install -r requirements.txt`

 `python -m spacy download fr_core_news_sm`

-`python main.py`
+## Rule-based system (RBS)

-Running `python main.py` instantiates the required spaCy and inflecteur models.
+Run `python main.py` to instantiate the required spaCy and inflecteur models.
 From then, you can input as many sentences to convert as you want.

 Before using the script, check the [Testing section](#Testing) to make sure everything works correctly in order to have the best usage experience.

 ### Testing

-`python -m rbs.tests.tests` can be used to run a series of tests for the two components of the RBS: the dependency detection component and the generation component.
+Run `python -m rbs.tests.tests` to execute a series of tests for the two components of the RBS: the dependency detection component and the generation component.
 Test data can be found in the **data/tests** folder.

 If the default tests are failing, it probably means that there is something wrong with your spaCy installation.
 Please run `python -m spacy info` in your environment and make sure of the following:
 - your local spaCy version is equal to **3.7.4**,